 — Steinbeck Nobel Prize Acceptance Speech, 1962

 In September 1964, President Lyndon B. Johnson awarded Steinbeck Presidential Medal of Freedom.
 John Steinbeck died in New York City on December 20, 1968, of heart disease and congestive heart failure.
 He was 66, and had been a lifelong smoker.
 Today, many of Steinbeck’s works are required reading in American high schools.
 A study by the Center for the Learning and Teaching of Literature in the United States found that Of Mice and Men was one of the ten most frequently read books in public high schools.
 Contrarywise, Steinbeck’s works also have been frequently banned in the United States.
+However, John Steinbeck is one of the most widely read American authors of the 20th century both inside and outside the USA.
+His books, The Grapes of Wrath and Of Mice and Men, have been removed from public libraries several times because of their style and choice of words, and the American Library Association lists them as the most banned classics in North America.

 References and Further Reading: